Are You Caught in a Delusion of Ruts?

 If you look back to the previous perspective you’ll see that part of it was right.
 Focusing on what you ultimately want to achieve with each goal you set for yourself is important.
 However, focusing too much on the struggle is clearly taking the life out of something you should be having fun doing.
 So what you must focus on instead is each little victory you make along the way to your goal.

 Now you might be saying to yourself, "What victories?
 I haven’t succeeded yet."
-Think of every mistake you make as a learning experience.
+Think of all your mistakes when scratching as a learning experience.
 Not one to think that you’re just not getting it, you’re not good enough, or any other garbage you’ve been feeding yourself.
 Take the time to actually think about what’s going wrong and how you can fix it.

 It’s so easy to bang away at something without really thinking, but successful people don’t do this.
 Successful people recognize that taking the time to analyze what’s holding them back is worth doing because they believe, whether they know the answer or not, they will get to the bottom of things.
 So each time they make a mistake they realize it’s worth celebrating, because now they have another thing they can learn from and this type of mindset will inevitably lead to larger victories.